danliris/com-danliris-service-finance-accounting/README.md

 **3. Com.Danliris.Service.Finance.Accounting.Test**

 This folder is collection of classes to run code testing.
-The code testing used in this app is  a unit test using libraries of moq and xunit.
+The automation type testing used in this app is  a unit testing with using moq and xunit libraries.

 DataUtils: